rebecca505/Girls-Who-Code-App1/README.md

-# girls-who-code-app-development-one
+# Girls Who Code App Development One

-An app development class that took place at Harvy Mudd in July 8-19, 2019.
+An app development class that took place at Harvy Mudd in July 8 to July 19, 2019.